AntonC9018/Hopper_University_Paper/paper.md

 ```

 This idea may be obvious now that I have illustrated it, but it has not been obvious to me until recently.
-I had to go through all the miserable stages of the concept of history explained above to come to this revelation.
+I had to go through all the misery of history explained above to come to this revelation.

 So, with this design we have been able to separate the model and the view, while being able to pass data from the model to the view without involving type erasure and even without the model knowing anything about the view.